 - Dating because you can’t seem to find the right person or maybe even have a good date at all.

-In today’s article I’d like to share 6 habits that have helped me to hold on or to change direction on those difficult days.
+In today’s article I’d like to share 10 things that have helped me to hold on or to change direction on those difficult days.

 1. Tap into realistic expectations.